UPPMAX/R-python-julia-matlab-HPC/docs/python/load_runPython.rst

    - Note that the module systems at UPPMAX and HPC2N are slightly different.
    - While all modules at UPPMAX not directly related to bio-informatics are shown by ``ml avail``, modules at HPC2N are hidden until one has loaded a prerequisite like the compiler ``GCC``.
+   - Thus, you need to use ``module spider`` to see all modules at HPC2N, and ``ml avail`` for those available to load given your currently loaded prerequisites.

 - For reproducibility reasons, you should always load a specific version of a module instead of just the default version